Attenuation from the optical to the extreme ultraviolet by dust associated with broad absorption line quasars: the driving force for outflows: Introduction

 Following \citet{Sprayberry+Foltz92}, studies of the excess extinction associated with BALQSOs have assumed that the extinction curve of the dust is an SMC-like curve because of the lack of $\lambda$2175 absorption.
 However, subsequent work has shown that there are {\em other} extinction curves lacking $\lambda$2175 absorption.
 Firstly, \citet{Calzetti+94} showed that the empirical attenuation curve\footnote{We will follow the convention of speaking of `attenuation curves' when the light received on the earth includes light scattered into the beam, and `extinction curves' when the scattered light included in the mean is negligible. \citet{Calzetti+94} considered various source and dust geometries for starburst galaxies (see their sections 4 \& 5) and showed that the geometry of the dust distribution alone could not explain their observational results if the attenuation curve was like the Milky Way or Large Magellanic Cloud and that fundamentally different dust properties were needed.
 Their empirical attenuation curve (see their Section 6.2) was derived assuming that the dust is a uniform screen in front of the light source.
 This geometry is appropriate for AGNs since the accretion disc and torus restrict our view to the nearside of the AGN.} for star-burst galaxies is flatter than the standard Milky Way curve in the ultraviolet and completely lacks the $\lambda$2175 feature. \citet{Gaskell+04} then discovered that the mean attenuation curve for AGNs is even flatter in the ultraviolet and also lacking the $\lambda$2175 feature.
 Shallow mean attenuation curves for AGNs were also empirically obtained by \citet{Czerny+04} and \citet{Gaskell+Benker07}.
 All these curves are shown in Figure 1.
-It can be seen that the Calzetti et al. curve is close to the mean AGN curves of \citet{Czerny+04} and \citet{Gaskell+Benker07} except at the very shortest wavelengths.
+It can be seen that the Calzetti et al. curve is close to the mean AGN curves of \citet{Czerny+04} and \citet{Gaskell+Benker07} except at the very shortest wavelengths.{ The agreement of seven different line and continuum reddening indicators for the well-studied AGN NGC~5548 \citep{Gaskell+23} favors a flatter reddening curve similar to that of \citet{Gaskell+Benker07} for NGC~5548.}